-1. Because It’s Fun!
+Because It’s Fun!

 Cats evolved as solitary hunters of small mammals and birds.
-Feral cats dedicate a significant amount of their time hunting prey.
+Feral cats dedicate a large amount of their time hunting prey.
 They eat between 10 and 20 small meals throughout the day.
-The feline drive to hunt is highly developed and is in fact separate from the drive to eat.
+The feline drive to hunt is highly developed and is separate from the drive to eat.
 A cat will stop eating a freshly-caught meal to chase after a second object of interest that happens to pass by.
 Unlike playful behavior, the hunting drive does not decrease with age in cats.
 Cats seem to prefer ambush tactics to catch their prey.
 They either sit next to the burrows of small mammals waiting for them to emerge, or they will quietly creep up and pounce on their prey.
-This approach not only increases their chance of success, it limits the overall energy expenditure chasing after a particular target.
+This approach not only increases their chance of success, but it also limits the overall energy expenditure chasing after a particular target.

-Today’s cats may be well-fed, but they still require an outlet for their natural need to hunt. – Dr. Isabelle Farly, DVM
+“Today’s cats may be well-fed, but they still require an outlet for their natural need to hunt.”

 Modern Cats With Wild Ancestors

 Humans domesticated cats almost 15,000 years ago for their keen ability to manage small rodent populations.
 This helped emerging agricultural civilizations protect their crops.
 By comparison, bringing cats into our homes as companions is a very recent development in the human-cat relationship.
 Although cats have adapted extremely well to their change of circumstances, they have maintained the instincts of their wild ancestors, including a strong drive to hunt.
-Today’s cats may be well-fed, but they still require an outlet for their need to hunt and may develop physical or behavioral problems if they do not have an opportunity to do so.
+Today’s cats may be well-fed, but they still require an outlet for their need to hunt.
+They may develop physical or behavioral problems if they do not have an opportunity to do so.
 Some cats may suffer from boredom and obesity while others may actually show aggression towards their caregivers.
 For indoor cats, this need can be alleviated through play.

 If your cat’s stalking or hunting behaviors is causing a problem, please speak with your veterinarian for advice on how to appropriately manage this behavior.